eficode/full-stack-fastapi-template/README.md

       - Instructions for building, running tests etc.
 - In the following exercises, take notice how the file is automatically added to all prompts.
 See if the contests could be refined based on the effectiveness of the prompts.

-## 2. Initialize a MCP server for PostgreSQL
+## 2. Initialize a MCP server for DynamoDB

 - Racap of MCP servers
     - MCP (Model Context Protocol) servers provide a standardized way to interact with various tools, services, and systems.